 Rear end accidents are also called “whiplash accidents” because the nature of the collision often results in a whiplash injury for the driver of the front car.
 Whiplash describes a range of injuries to the neck related to a sudden distortion of the neck.
 Symptoms can occur immediately or be delayed several days.

 Although whiplash is certainly the most common injury suffered in a rear end accident, it is not the only one.
-The following are other injuries that could be sustained as a result of a rear end collision:
+The following are other personal injuries that could be sustained as a result of a rear end collision:

 - Strains, sprains, and other injuries to the muscles and tendons in the back